billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ![here](https://asecuritysite.com/public/eth001.png)

 Once entered, we can then compile it with the Solidity compiler.
-It is important to take a note of the compiler version at this stage, as we will need this later:
+It is important to take a note of the compiler version at this stage, as we will need this later (Note: on some Remix version, the operation to connect the wallet is "WalletConnect"):

 ![here](https://asecuritysite.com/public/eth002.png)

-Once compiled we can then deploy the smart contract to a test network (Sepolia).
+Once compiled, we can then deploy the smart contract to a test network (Sepolia).
 For this , we need to connect our Metamask wallet:

 ![here](https://asecuritysite.com/public/eth003.png)